-Despite the steep fourth-quarter 2018 dip – and a smaller retreat at the beginning of this month – that’s a pretty good-looking chart.
+Despite the steep fourth-quarter 2018 dip – and a smaller retreat in May – that’s a pretty good-looking chart.
 Going back further, BAC has nearly doubled in the last three years, far outpacing the performance of any of the other five biggest U.S. bank stocks.
 Five straight quarters of double-digit EPS growth have helped.
 And with a P/E of just 10, Bank of America stock is still cheap, especially after the recent pullback.
-And the regulatory winds at the back of the entire sector (and its 2% dividend yield) are also plusses.
+And the regulatory winds at the back of the entire sector (and its 2.1% dividend yield) are also plusses.

 Forgotten Stocks: Best Buy (BBY)

-Profit growth is uneven, but sales have picked up in the last year, though they’re expected to flatten out a bit in 2019.
-Still, with three times as much cash as debt and a very reasonable P/E (13.42), BBY appears to be in pretty good shape.
+Profit growth is uneven, but sales have picked up in the last year, though they’re expected to flatten out a bit this year.
+Still, with three times as much cash as debt and a very reasonable P/E (12.38), BBY appears to be in pretty good shape.
 I wouldn’t expect shares to double again in the next three years.
 But rumors of its demise were certainly exaggerated, and the stock remains quite cheap after its Q4 cratering.

 It’s at least worthy of being on your radar—along with the other two forgotten stocks mentioned above.
 If you’ve dismissed these three stocks as has-beens or dinosaurs the last couple years, you’ve missed out on some big profits.